Home / FAQs

 “For example, prospectors in Utah drilling for natural gas in 1936 accidentally created a carbon dioxide geyser.
 It still erupts a few times a day as pressure builds but is ‘so unhazardous that it’s a tourist attraction, not a risk’ says hydrologist Sally Benson, director of the global climate and energy project at Stanford University.
 In fact, air concentrations of carbon dioxide have to build to more than 10 percent to be hazardous, which is difficult to achieve, according to modeling from Lawrence Livermore National Laboratory (LLNL).”

-It is important to keep in mind that all the carbon dioxide from the Meredosia plant, prior to FutureGen’s sequestration project, was simply emitted directly into the atmosphere at the plant.
+It is important to keep in mind that all the CO2 from the Meredosia plant, prior to FutureGen’s sequestration project, was simply emitted directly into the atmosphere at the plant.

 Will the pipeline be fenced or marked?